RMCollins175/Spectator-Tech-Test/README.md

 - Testing
     - I'm fairly new to testing in React.
 I understand the utility of testing, of course, but haven't quite got to grips with how best to test components and elements within.
 I had a go at snapshot test, they are incomplete.
 I'm not quite sure how to use the dummy data to mock.
 A lot of these test I don't fully understand yet, but have taken them from online and adapted to fit this app.
     - I would like to get to grips with testing the API calls.
 I know you can mock that.
     - Currentty I have two tesst failing which I need to fix.
-But I feel they are testing the right thing, So i've left them there incomplete for me to look at further down the line.
+But I feel they are testing the right thing, So I've left them there incomplete for me to look at further down the line.
 - Styling
     - my NewsStory component inherited styling from my DiscoverNews css
     - as a quick workaround I just overrided my NewsStory component with different styling.